Tsuchiura Station

 Tsuchiura Station (土浦駅, Tsuchiura-eki) is a railway station in the city of Tsuchiura, Ibaraki Prefecture, Japan, operated by East Japan Railway Company (JR East).
 It is also a freight depot for the Japan Freight Railway Company (JR Freight).

 Lines

-Tsuchiura Station is served by the Joban Line, and is located 63.8 km from the official starting point of the line at Nippori Station.
+Tsuchiura Station is served by the Jōban Line, and is located 63.8 km from the official starting point of the line at Nippori Station.

 Station layout

 The station consists of one side platform and one island platform, connected to the station building by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 Tsuchiura Station opened on 4 November 1895.

 The Tsukuba Railway Line operated from this station from 1 April 1987.
 On 26 October 1943, three trains crashed at Tsuchiura killing 110 people.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.